 The ESMA listing of key challenges for DLT is very thorough: unproven ability to operate on a large scale, the need to achieve interoperability between different ledgers and with legacy systems, the need to settle in central bank money, the lack of a recourse mechanism, the inability to efficiently net derivative transactions, the impossibility of short-selling and the difficulty of margin finance, the unspecified governance process for permissioned network nodes, the lack of privacy and anonymity, the uncertainty of legality and enforceability of DLT records.

 Another main challenge is the type of consensus processes that would be adopted by DLT, bitcoin’s proof-of-work being very costly and basically rejected by all promised DLT solutions.
-In a distributed network to reach consensus is a very complex computer science problem: progress beyond proof-of-work has been scarce; shortcuts to forms of bilateral consensus would easily negate the distributed nature of a ledger.
+How to reach consensus in a distributed network is a very complex computer science problem: progress beyond proof-of-work has been scarce; shortcuts to forms of bilateral consensus would easily negate the distributed nature of a ledger.

 Lack of a reliable consensus algorithm and of central bank money are the most relevant challenges, followed by inability to efficiently net, unspecified governance process and recourse mechanism, and interoperability.

-The inability to fit into existing regulatory framework does not appear to be a crucial challenge: public permissionless blockchains are not aiming for that, private permissioned DLTs are supposedly being built with regulatory compliance granted at design level.
+The inability to fit into existing regulatory framework does not appear to be a crucial challenge: public permissionless blockchains are not aiming for that, private permissioned DLTs are supposedly being built from the ground up according to regulatory compliance guidelines.
 See also our answer to Q24.

 <ESMA_QUESTION_DLT_8>